 - Plaque Psoriasis: This is the most common type of the condition which causes itchy and red plaques all over the body.
-It usually appears in the Elbow, lower back, scalp and knees.
+It usually appears in the Elbow, lower back, scalp, and knees.

-- Guttate Psoriasis: This condition type causes small, pink-red spots on your skin.
+- Guttate Psoriasis: This condition typically causes small, pink-red spots on your skin.
 They often appear on your trunk, upper arms, thighs or scalp.
 Most often the trigger for this is some skin injury.

 - Inverse psoriasis: The appearances of this kind are bright red, smooth, and shiny, but don’t have scales.
 Fungal infections are major triggers for this.

 A variety of factors could trigger a psoriasis episode right from stress to an infection.
-In 70% of the cases an external trigger is the cause behind awakening an inherited gene for psoriasis.
+In 70% of the cases, an external trigger is the cause behind awakening an inherited gene for psoriasis.

-As in many cases Psoriasis Skin Disease might be very confidence draining and embarrassing due to its evident effects on appearance.
+As in many cases, Psoriasis Skin Disease might be very confidence draining and embarrassing due to its evident effects on appearance.
 Most of the outbreaks are relatively not severe or harmful.
 With appropriate treatment, the symptoms will go away or subside within a few months.